We’ve all had those days when we’re so tired with our desk jobs that we stop and think about how fun it would have been if you were Bill Gates.

 We would usually love another 10 minutes in bed in the morning, wouldn’t we?
 Well, I’m sorry to tell you, that’s not how successful people do it.

 Because they manage their time wisely.
-Take the time to plan how you will spend your day.
+Take the time to plan how you will spend your week or day.
 Use a priority planner like Week Plan to schedule and prioritize tasks.

 4. Find a Mentor